-In this heartfelt love story, three friends find out what it really means to save someone.
+In this moving love story, three friends find out what it really means to save someone.

 Kerry Smith is going to save lives—and so is her best friend, Tim Palmer.
 After years of working toward medical school, they are about to take their entrance exams.
 But on the eve of the new millennium, a classmate goes into cardiac arrest, changing everything.

 For nearly eighteen minutes, rising soccer star Joel Greenaway is dead.
 For nearly eighteen minutes, Kerry performs CPR on her longtime crush.
 And for nearly eighteen minutes, Tim is too shocked to help.
 Though they don’t yet know it, those eighteen minutes will change the next eighteen years of their lives.